KMan9454/licentia/website/docs/guides/bodyslide.md

 ---
 sidebar_position: 1
-title: "Bodyslide Guide"
+title: "Bodyslide Guide 👚"
 hide_title: true
 slug: /bodyslide-guide
-description: "Licentia NEXT - Bodyslide Guide"
+description: "How to build Outfits in Bodyslide for Licentia NEXT Skyrim modlist"
-image: ./img/bodyslide-guide.png
+image: ./img/bodyslide-guide-social.png
 ---

 # ![Bodyslide Guide](./img/bodyslide-guide.png)

 ---

-# :womans_clothes: How to build Outfits in Bodyslide for Licentia NEXT
+# 👚 How to build Outfits in Bodyslide for Licentia NEXT

 :::note
 **WHY YOU MIGHT NEED THIS?**